Prayer Time Dubai For October 2024 | Namaz Timings

 What was the last time you prayed, Fajr?

-The time of Fajr's daily prayer (with a loud recitation of the Quran) is from the beginning of dawn to sunrise.
+The time of Fajr prayer timing in dubai (with a loud recitation of the Quran) is from the beginning of dawn to sunrise.

 Abhay Sharma Abhay is a content writer by profession.
 He is a true foodie at heart and loves to binge watch movies and series.
 With a brief experience as a finance blogger he hopes to write some great articles for Square Yards.